ggabbiani/OFL/orthodocs/vitamins/screw.md

 Shaft length

 __longer_than__
-Shaft length longer or equal than «longer_then»
+Shaft length longer or equal than «longer_than»

 __shorter_than__
-Shaft length shorter or equal than «shorter_then»
+Shaft length shorter or equal than «shorter_than»

 __head_spring__
 undef, "spring" or "star"